enonic/app-vwo/docs/installing.md

 * In the XP VWO App config section enter domain of your website.
 *Ensure that domain name starts with http:// or https://, otherwise site config will not be valid.*
+*Check off "Embed VWO Smart Code script" if you want VWO tracking to be enabled on the pages of your website.*

 ![](images/vwo_06.png)